 But eBay and Craigslist aren’t the only avenues to sell.
 Several online businesses use social media channels such as Instagram to post daily or weekly sales.
 With the ability to ship anywhere in the world and easily create packages and labels from your home, selling items has never been easier.

 12. Complete surveys

-Sites such as Swabucks and Digsite are two examples of companies who pay you money to take surveys.
-Basically you earn points for each survey you take, then you cash-in your points for gift cards or other prizes.
+Sites such as Swagbucks and Digsite are two examples of companies that pay you money to take surveys.
+You earn points for each survey you take, then you cash in your points for gift cards or other prizes.

 Although surveys are a quick, fun way to earn points and money, you should note it’s hard to earn money quickly or consistently with these types of surveys.
 If you’re looking for something fun to do while you’re waiting to pass time, then this is an option to earn a little extra.